Editor's note: This article first ran in 2014 and these recommendations remain ageless.

 There’s nothing quite like the fresh slate of a brand new year to make buyers think about their current practices and how they can be improved, upgraded, or even completely replaced.
-If you’re looking to implement one or more best practices in 2014, here are five that you’ll want to consider:
+If you’re looking to implement one or more best practices this year, here are five that you’ll want to consider:

 1. Introduce new KPIs into the mix.
 Key performance indicators, or “KPIs,” help buyers gauge just how well their procurement organizations are doing and where they should be heading in the future.
 “You can’t manage what you can’t measure – or what you’re not measuring,” said John Hutchinson, president and CEO at software solutions provider Vinimaya, Inc., Cincinnati.
 As part of an organization’s overall mission to set, track and achieve goals, KPIs measure the most important activities and results associated with specific departments.
 A few of the top purchasing KPIs are quality of products and/or services (to determine if the items met your own company’s standards and those of your customers); on-time delivery (to make sure shipment expectations are met); and inventory availability (namely, whether it’s the right place at the right time and in the proper format).